thisisamatthew/thisisamatthew.github.io/_posts/2018-11-12-how-to-embed-media-github-pages.md

 {% endraw %}
 ```

 With the above syntax, include "youtubeId: $foo," where $foo is the youtube video's id, in the frontmatter of your post.
-You can hardcode the youtube video's id into the snippet like this:
+You can also choose to hardcode the youtube video's id into the snippet like this:

 ```
 {% raw %}